The companies who are getting first impressions right. Discover 10 examples of welcome packs for new employees.

 We love how software company, Atlassian keep their new team members in the loop before they start by sending their welcome packs in the weeks leading up to their first day—making them feel welcome before they even set foot in the office.

-There’s a tradition at LiveChat where on their first week, new starts will make a cake for their team.
+There’s a tradition at LiveChat where on their first week, new starts will make a cake for their team (when the office is open!).
 So, in addition to some branded swag, LiveChat’s onboarding box (designed by their in-house Graphic Designer, Jędrzej Rayski) also has a hidden cake recipe.
 A tiny touch, that ends in cake.
 We’re sold.

 A desk organiser, a toothbrush, stickers, a bag hook for the side of your desk—Korean digital wallet company, KakaoPay have created one of the slickest welcome packs we’ve seen yet.